riobard/bash-powerline/README.md

   is detached
 * Git branch: display "+" symbol when current branch is changed
 * Git branch: display "⇡" symbol when the current branch is ahead of remote
+* Git branch: display "⇣" symbol when the current branch is behind of remote
 * Platform-dependent prompt symbol for OS X and Linux (see screenshots)
 * Color code for the previously failed command
 * Fast execution (no noticable delay)